Find Affordable College Courses

 • Provide patients with proposed treatment plans and cost estimates.

-Orthodontist Needed Skills
+Orthodontist Required Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.